 You’ll become an expert in all areas of study required by the Essentials of Baccalaureate Education for Professional Nursing Practice established by the American Association of Colleges of Nursing.

 These Courses Add to Your Credentials

-The Bachelor of Science in Nursing (RN to BSN) program also requires the successful completion of a field experience.
+The Bachelor of Science in Nursing (RN to BSN) program requires successful completion of a field experience.
+The field experience correlates with coursework during your program.
+Ninety practice hours are required as part of this field experience, some of which will be fulfilled through community assessments, simulations and other activities.
 Your field experience is something to be proud of – it's the culmination of all your hard work.
 Your final project allows you to take what you've learned and apply it to a real-world situation, proposing a solution to an actual issue you face in your place of business.
 Go ahead, show everyone what you can do.

 WGU is designed to let you go to school on your time, not according to a class schedule.
 Our online degree program is flexible and puts you at the center of your education: you choose when and where to complete your coursework.
 Once you demonstrate your competency in a subject area, you can move on to your next course.